joshi2403/Python_learn/README.md

 Hi there,

-I am interested in Pythion 3 and would like to work on it.
+I am interested in Python 3 and would like to work on it.

 If any one needs helps/favour Please deop in mail/text.